Aerospacerr/Langchain-RAG/README.md

 # RAG Application

-This project demonstrates an end-to-end implementation of a Retrieval-Augmented Generation (RAG) system using LangChain.
+This project is originally from https://github.com/pixegami/rag-tutorial-v2 which demonstrates an end-to-end implementation of a Retrieval-Augmented Generation (RAG) system using LangChain.
 The system utilizes document embeddings, a vector store, and a language model to answer queries based on provided documents.
+Later on, Streamlit application will be integrated.

 ## Table of Contents